ucsb-cs56-projects/cs56-games-fish-animation/W18_proj00.md

 * As a player, I can get killed by a boat.
 * As a player, I can resume the game even though I don't have a game in progress.
 ## (c) Brief Software Assessment
-Yes the software runs wells.
+Yes the software runs well.
 It displays a smoothly animated fish upon launch.
 The main menu is working and the gameplay features controlling a fish using either a mouse of keyboard WASD to eat enough fish and earn 50 points without dying.
 ## (d) User Stories - Potential New Features
 * As a player, I can purchase new characters, temporary power-ups, and permament perks from an in-game store.
 * As a graphical interface of the game, I can prove myself not to be a so sketchy.